 Over a decade and a half and thousands of treatments, Hal has evolved a distinctive style blending influences of Swedish, shiatsu, tui-na, reflexology, Ayurvedic, deep tissue, neuromuscular, myofascial, and trigger point techniques.

 A graduate of the Swedish Institute, he received his New York massage license in 2003.
 He is a member of the Associated Bodywork and Massage Professionals and holds a B.A. in Anthropology from the University of New Mexico.

-Ivana, a native New Yorker, is working towards a Master’s of Science in Traditional Oriental Medicine at Pacific College in NYC.
-Inspired by her loved ones and fellow Element staff, she’s enthusiastic and motivated in pursuing a specialty in acupuncture and herbal medicine.
-Ivana enjoys foraging, fine art, karaoke, martial arts, yoga and making natural home-cleaning products.
+Ivana, a native New Yorker, is working towards her Master’s of Science in Traditional Oriental Medicine at Pacific College.
+Inspired by her loved ones and fellow Element staff, she strives to become a skillful acupuncture and herbal medicine practitioner.
+Ivana enjoys foraging, fine art, karaoke, martial arts, yoga, and making natural home-cleaning products.

 After more than ten years of experience, Jean feels more engaged and aware in her practice than ever before with helping her clients find peace and joy somatically.
 Jean is a graduate of the Swedish Institute in NYC and The Polarity Institute in Portland, ME.
 She has traveled east and west to braid her experiences into a loving practice.
 With this honor she hopes to bring tranquility to those she works with and the environment in which she practices.